 For anyone interested in commissioning a sword, you’ll have to make the trip down to Kyushu to meet the man himself.
 Mr. Matsunaga doesn’t accept commissions from just anybody.
 Deciding factors can include anything from a potential customer’s motives for owning a sword to the individual’s face-to-face interactions.

-Kumamoto is easily accessible if you’re leaving from Hakata station, with express trains taking no more that 50 minutes to your destination.
-With a little bit of planning, you can get to the Mr. Matsunaga’s workshop via public transit, though I’d recommend travelling by car.
+Kumamoto is easily accessible if you’re leaving from Hakata station, with express trains taking no more than 50 minutes to your destination.
+With a little bit of planning, you can get to Mr. Matsunaga’s workshop via public transit, though I’d recommend travelling by car.

 Getting to Matsunaga Sword Tanrenjo

 From Kumamoto station, take the Kagoshima Line headed towards Tosu, and get off at Arao station.
 Ask a station attendant for your best bus option, as there are several buses that will take you close to Matsunaga Sword Tenrenjo.
 Mr. Matsunaga’s workshop is located within a residential neighbourhood.
 Look for the sign that reads 松永日本刀剣鍛錬所, and continue to walk up until you see a blue painted Buddist temple at the top of the hill.
 Mr. Matsunaga’s residence will be to your right.
 From Fukuoka Airport: about an hour and 10 minutes by car.
 From Oita Airport: about 2 hours and 30 minutes by car.
 From Kumamoto Airport: about an hour by car